 Prepared second generation family business for sale.
 Led company through a successful private equity transaction that met the goals of the family ownership group.

 - Established key customer relationships with sustainable revenue streams.

 - Spearheaded a successful reinvention of a nascent product segment into a new product category that delivered substantial growth, and made the Company attractive to prospective buyers.

-- Developed monthly reporting metrics that demonstrated deep understanding and fiscal control of the business.
+- Developed monthly KPIs that demonstrated deep understanding and fiscal control of the business.

 - Worked with investment bank to prepare Information Memorandum, led presentations to prospective buyers, closed transaction after protracted marketing, negotiation and closing process.
 This was a complicated transaction involving multiple second generation family members.

 Various Real Estate Project Development Entities – 2005